Ringworm

 Clipping to get rid of the fungal spores is important in serious cases of ringworm.

-For minor cases, topical treatment with Zymox cream or VBG cream is often effective.
+For minor cases, topical treatment with antifungal creams often work.

 Time: it can take weeks to get good results